g2384/Life-In-The-UK/Facts.md

 - 1455 - 1485.
 - House of Lancaster - House of York
+- The symbol of the House of Tudor was a red rose with a white rose inside it as a sign that the Houses of York and Lancaster were now allies.

 ![The roses of The Wars of the Roses](./images/4-6.jpg)